MontclairRobotics/PowerUp/README.md

 6. Click through the intro screen.
 7. For the project root directory, navigate to where you cloned the project.
 Then click Finish.

 Now your project should be set up.
-It's recommended you add some build tasks to Eclipse to make building easy:
+It's recommended you add some build tasks to Eclipse to make building easy.
+(Eclipse saves build tasks between projects so you can skip these steps if you've done it before):

 8. From the menu bar, click Run > Run Configurations.